 AB 916 – Safer Soap Act. - Health Committee - Ask for a NO vote -Bans hand soap and body wash containing disinfectant or antiseptic ingredients - after encouraging their use during the pandemic

-AB942 - Net energy metering: eligible customer-generators: tariffs. - Passed Assembly, Senate Pending Referral - Ask for a NO vote - An eligible customer-generator that has taken service pursuant to NEM 1.0 or 2.0 for 10 or more years is no longer entitled to take service under that contract or tariff.
+AB942 - Net energy metering: eligible customer-generators: tariffs. - Passed Assembly, Senate Rules Committee - Ask for a NO vote - An eligible customer-generator that has taken service pursuant to NEM 1.0 or 2.0 for 10 or more years is no longer entitled to take service under that contract or tariff.
 The bill would require that eligible customer-generator to take service under the then-current applicable tariff adopted by the commission after December 1, 2022, disqualify that eligible customer-generator from eligibility for the avoided cost calculator plus glide path, as specified, and would require the eligible customer-generator to pay all nonbypassable charges that are applicable to customers that are not eligible customer-generators. - CPUC proposed to break your solar contract [NEM 1.0, NEM 2.0 and NEM 3.0] and slash your solar credit, and SLAP you with a solar tax.
 These changes would apply to ALL solar customers who signed up for solar before April 2023 (NEM1 and NEM2).